videlec/max_plus/README.md

 - `ch` - (optional) set the convex hull engine (could be one of 'ppl', 'cdd' or 'PALP').
 It defaults to 'ppl' which seems to be the fastest.

-- `sym` - (optional, default to `True`) specifies the implementation: if `sym` is `True` the matrices do not store all the coefficients (only two in the case of full matrices and `d` in the case of triangular ones).
+- `typ` - (optional, default to `sym`) specifies the implementation: if `'sym'` the matrices do not store all the coefficients (only two in the case of full matrices and `d` in the case of triangular ones).
 The multiplication in these case should be a little bit faster (by a factor `d^2` for dense matrix but much less for triangular ones).
-This should be set to `False` only to debug the code or to play with `diag=c` or `surdiag=c` that are not compatible with this option.
+This should be set to `'full'` only to debug the code or to play with `diag=c` or `surdiag=c` that are not compatible with this option.

 For example you can do

+	sage: from max_plus import *

     sage: x,y = symbolic_max_plus_matrices_band(3, 2, 'z', 'v')
     sage: x